 The NILE’s Radiant Rodeo is for youth with special needs in the Yellowstone Valley Region.
 Radiant, by definition is: emitting rays of light, shining, bright; bright with joy, hope etc. This event's goal is to light up the barn with radiating smiles.

 Volunteers often talk about the speechlessness and goosebumps they experience.
 Watching a kid radiate the thrill of riding a horse for the first time, or holding hands with a rodeo queen in contagious.
 Radiant is also term for energy.
 We want an inside-your-chest, warm-fuzzy, chokes-you-up kind of energy.
 Lighting up someone’s world by making them feel special.
 The atmosphere shines brightly with all the flashing smiles and the positive energy.

-We envision different stations in the ExpoCenter at MetraPark.
-Kids and chaperones will have free choice to each station.
-They’ll be able to pick and choose which stations to participate in and how long to stay at each station.
-Queens, clowns, ropers, and riders will welcome each group to the stations.
-The stations are: stick horse barrel racing, coloring, wool, farm animal toys, bucky machine, horse, face painting, photo booth, roping and showing sheep and goats.
+Several different stations are set up in the show ring in the ExpoCenter at MetraPark (see map).
+Kids and chaperones will be able to pick and choose which stations to participate in and how long to stay at each station.
+Rodeo queens, clowns, livestock exhibitors, ropers, and riders will welcome each person to the stations.

-This is the first year for the NILE’s Radiant Rodeo and we hope that it’s a long-lasting program for Yellowstone Valley Region.
+2018 is the second year for the NILE’s Radiant Rodeo and we hope that it’s a long-lasting program.
 We believe it’s a bright addition to the stock show and rodeo.
-Putting smiles on faces is one of the most rewarding experiences and we want to light up the barn with radiant grins.
+If you're interested in participating, volunteering or have feedback for how we can improve the experience please contact the NILE office.